blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 #### AI menu is not shown
 ##### Linux
    - If you get this error ```gimp: LibGimpBase-WARNING: gimp: gimp_wire_read(): error```, it's very likely, that you have a GIMP version installed, which doesn't include Python.
 Check, if you have got the menu "Filters > Python-Fu > Console".
 If it is missing, please install GIMP from here: https://flathub.org/apps/details/org.gimp.GIMP.

+  - Please try https://flathub.org/apps/details/org.gimp.GIMP if you have got any other problems.

 ##### macOS
    - Please double check, if the permissions of the plugin py file are set to 755.
 It seems, that changing permissions doesn't work via the file manager.
 Please open a terminal, cd to the plugins directory and run "chmod ugo+x *py".